 You’ve most likely read the following headline, “The US workforce is aging.”
 Whether organizations like it or not, this change is coming.
 With it comes the possibility of skilled labor shortages and “brain drain.”
 To prevent this, companies have often turned to offering financial or other economic incentives to persuade employees to stay on.
 Does this work?
 What job qualities motivate a maturing employee?

 The current research on motives suggests that as we age, our priorities change in regards to our need to develop ourselves professionally (growth), be emotionally connected to others (social), and maintain our personal resources (security).
 Our focus on intrinsic versus extrinsic rewards can also fluctuate.
-Kooij and colleagues (2011) recently analyzed the cumulative findings from 86 studies that explored the relationship between age and the motivation umbrella of needs, values, and motives.
+Researchers (Kooij et al., 2011) recently analyzed the cumulative findings from 86 studies that explored the relationship between age and the motivation umbrella of needs, values, and motives.
 In general, older employees were found to be less motivated by growth opportunities (e.g., training and learning; depended on job type), work-related security, and extrinsic motivators.

 Kooij, D. M., de Lange, A. H., Jansen, P. W., Kanfer, R., & Dikkers, J. E. (2011).
 Age and work-related motives: Results of a meta-analysis.
 Journal of Organizational Behavior, 32(2), 197-225.